PythonCoder910/blooket-stuff/README.md

-# blooket-hack
+# blooket-thing
-backup for the glizzy hacks
+backup for blooket

 How to use:
 copy the code from any of the .js files